monsoonmaelstrom/book2/book2.md

 Amelia stands as they enter, and Liam, Davy, and I join her.

 She begins introductions.
-“This is my uncle, John Verne,” she tells us gesturing to the younger of the two men, “and my grandfather Robert,” she says indicating the older man.
+“This is my uncle, John Verne,” she tells us, gesturing to the younger of the two men, “and my grandfather Robert,” she says, indicating the older man.
 She pauses to allow us to introduce ourselves.

 “Davy Iverson,” Davy says, extending a hand, which they both shake.